fbpx

 • Take a 4WD safari through Western Australia and camp under a dazzling blanket of stars most nights – this is a great opportunity to disconnect from the hustle and bustle of everyday life.

-• Say hello to the famous wild dolphins that live at Monkey Mia, then explore the World Heritage area of Shark Bay, home to the oldest living organisms in the world – stromatolites.
+• Explore the World Heritage area of Shark Bay, home to the oldest living organisms in the world – stromatolites.

-• Spend two nights in Yardie Creek Station’s private campgrounds among kangaroos near Cape Range National Park – go snorkelling, soak up the sun on Turquoise Bay and explore Ningaloo Reef from the waters of Coral Bay.
+• Visit world-famous Ningaloo Reef – go snorkelling, soak up the sun at Turquoise Bay and explore the reef from the waters of Coral Bay.

 • Kick back and relax on Eighty Mile Beach and Shell Beach, explore unique landscapes in Kalbarri National Park and Nambung National Park and drive along Australia’s famous red deserts.